dimagi/commcare-hq/docker/README.md

     the login details above.

 * Configure your localsettings

+    **NOTE** this is only necessary if you want to run CommCare HQ inside the docker container.
+If you just want to use the services skip this step.

     Make your `localsettings.py` extend `dockersettings.py` and comment out / delete your current settings for PostgreSQL, Redis, CouchDB, Elasticsearch